balintsera/evista-universal-react-flux-boilerplate/Readme.md

-# react-engine example app
+# Universal (isomorphic) react flux boilerplate experiment
-This movie catalog app illustrates the usage of react-engine to build and run an universal/isomorphic app.
+This movie catalog app illustrates the usage of react-engine to build and run an universal/isomorphic app with flux

 ## app composition
 * [express - 4.x](https://github.com/strongloop/express) on the server side